 Move over Whistler – British Columbia has a new adventure hub in the mountain town of Golden!

-At the top of our must-see places was Golden.
-I had actually been following their Instagram feed for quite a while and knew about the plethora of summer activities offered there – from whitewater rafting, to scaling a mountainside on one of Canada’s most unique via ferratas.
-Surrounded by 6 national parks, I also knew it would make a great base for our new pandemic hobby – hiking.
+At the top of our must-see places was the small town of Golden.
+I had actually been following the Tourism Golden Instagram feed for quite a while and knew about the plethora of outdoor adventures activities offered there – from whitewater rafting, to scaling a mountainside on one of Canada’s most unique via ferratas.
+Surrounded by 6 national parks, I also knew it would make a great base for our newly acquired hobby – hiking.

 In a hurry?
 Take me straight to the list of things to do in Golden.